 The Environmental Impact of Agent Orange

-Hatfield found that for the most part, where the herbicides were sprayed by airplanes, the dioxin has dissipated.
-Thirty years after the spraying occurred, TCDD levels ranged from zero to slightly elevated levels, with the latter especially pertaining below the soil surface.
-Some of the dioxin that remained on the surface after spraying may have broken down in the hot tropical sun, whereas the years of heavy rain and soil erosion may have also washed the dioxin away to where it may have pooled in isolated spots.
+Thirty years after the spraying occurred, Dioxin levels ranged from zero to slightly elevated, with the latter pertaining to areas below the soil surface.
+The Dioxin that remained on the surface likely broke down from the hot tropical sun or washed away by years of heavy rain and soil erosion, and may have pooled in isolated spots.

 “My children used to be healthy.
 But after we moved here, my children grew weak and passed away.”